luben/zstd-jni/README.md

 environments.

-**Zstd-jni** is tracking the release branch of **Zstd** (master) with compatibility support for the legacy formats (stating from v0.4).
+**Zstd-jni** is tracking the release branch of **Zstd** (master) with compatibility support for the legacy formats (since v0.4).

 Building and dependencies
 -------------------------